frgossen/sudoku-image-generator/README.md

 ![Plain Example Sudoku](./examples/plain-example-sudoku.png)

-And for those of you who want no more that a plain Sudoku puzzle, there is also the minimalistic template `templates/plain`.
+And for those of you who want no more than a plain Sudoku puzzle, there is also the minimalistic template `templates/plain`.